 The Mine, at Trenear in Wendron, is centrally located near Helston on the edge of the Lizard Peninsula, an Area of Outstanding Natural Beauty.
-Peaceful woodland surrounds the riverside car park and gardens in the lower part of a beautiful narrow glen on the River Cober valley.
-The riverside demesne is in a rural area of Cornwall just 6 miles from the sea.
+Peaceful woodland and hilly meadows surround the riverside car park and gardens in the lower part of a beautiful narrow glen on the River Cober valley.
+The riverside demesne and hamlet of Trenear is bounded by pastoral hills in a rural area of Cornwall just 6 miles from the sea.

 The well-known mine re-opened in June 2014 under new management that is concentrating on the heritage of the ancient place.
 As part of the Cornish Mining World Heritage Site Poldark Mine (Wheal or Huel Roots) has a special place in the story of tin mining.
 Its regarded as the veritable cradle of tinning.

 Visitors have been coming from all over the world to explore the labyrinth of levels, caverns, adits, stopes, passageways and shafts that make up this 18th century mine since it was first opened to the public in 1976.

 From the Bronze Age to Today.....

 2000 - 1600 BC